- Home

 Other reasons to remortgage

 Of course, you don’t necessarily need to wait until your current deal is ending to remortgage.
-There might still be a better deal than your current one on the market, particularly if it’s been a while since you looked.
+There might still be a better deal available than your current one, particularly if it’s been a while since you last looked.

 This could be especially true if you’ve paid off a good amount of your current mortgage already.
-This would mean that you have a larger chunk of equity in your property which could give you access to better deals than before, as lenders will consider you less of a risk.
+That’s because this should mean you’ll have a larger chunk of equity in your property which could give you access to better deals than before, as lenders will consider you less of a risk.

-If your property has increased in value since you bought it – say, because of improvements you’ve made, or because prices in the area have risen in general – then this will make your equity in the property more valuable as well, which could also help your odds of getting a better deal.
+If your property has increased in value since you bought it – say, because of improvements you’ve made, or because prices in the area have risen in general – then this will also have boosted the amount of equity you own, again boosting your chances of getting a better deal.

 However, if you are planning on leaving your existing deal before it finishes, make sure you check exactly how much you’ll have to pay in early redemption penalties.
 If these are likely to add up to thousands of pounds, this could well outweigh the benefits of moving to a better deal, so you’ll need to crunch your numbers carefully, or ask a mortgage broker to do this on your behalf.